clizzin/missionbit/the-shell-game/roles.md

 #### mkdir `<name-of-directory>`
 `mkdir` stands for `make directory`.
 The Shell will create a new directory with the specified name inside of the directory where it is currently standing.
 #### rm -r `<name-of-directory>`
 `rm -r` stands for `remove recursive`.
-The Shell will delete the directory that you specify.
+The Shell will delete the directory that you specify and everything inside of it.
 Use this if you accidentally told The Shell to create a directory in the wrong place.
 #### bash `<name-of-shell-script>`
 `bash` is the name of the computer language you are using to give commands to The Shell.
 Once you find the `create_log.sh` script, use this command to run it.
 #### mv `<name-of-file-to-move>` `<name-of-folder-where-you-want-to-move-the-file>`